-A strong performance by Michigan Tech President Glenn Mroz has helped to position the University for new levels of achievement, according to the Board of Control.
+A strong performance by Michigan Tech President Glenn Mroz has helped to position the University for new levels of achievement, according to the Board of Trustees.

 “We see Glenn as a fine leader with potential for growth," said Marty Richardson, chair of the board’s Presidential Evaluation Committee.
 “Glenn is especially adept at forging ties with our state leaders, providing academic leadership, ensuring solid fiscal management, and relating to alumni and friends,” she noted.
 “These things are especially important going forward.
 In particular, Glenn understands that the faculty are largely responsible for Tech’s accomplishments and notoriety.
 As we move ahead to implement the strategic plan, the board looks for Glenn to communicate effectively with faculty and staff so that we capitalize on Tech’s great potential.”

-The Board of Control will continue to refine the presidential evaluation criteria and process, Richardson added.
+The Board of Trustees will continue to refine the presidential evaluation criteria and process, Richardson added.